danelsender/card-app-typescript-test/notes.md

 - When trying to `useNavigate()` to get back to the All Entries page after updating, the page was not re-rendering, how to fix...?
 - Making `className`s to cut down on repeated code
 - Only abstracted the `entryBox` and `inputText` for new cards and card edits, no need to increase do much else

+# Backend tests

+Crazy shit

+# Topics to talk about

+- Have never used typescript, jest, before Thursday.
+I'm a quick learner and very patient
+- Database is ORM but there is also the potential to use something like Pydantic and create a schema
+- I'm a good boy
+- The benefits of tailwind--creating a branding identity for a company/product

+## Things I wanted

+- To throw an error database side is the scheduled date is before the created date.
+Now, in the frontend it _should_ not be possible to do this as it throws up an alert calls ```return``` before saving the data.
+- To go back to the home page after updating or editing, but there was an issue with the page not re-rendering, and refreshing it reset the night mode